lis-epfl/micro-502/docs/exercise_0/webots_introduction.rst

 Webots Installation
 -------------------
 Download Webots R2023b according to the operation system of your laptop and the following commands.
-If necessary, more information can be found here: `Webots Documentation <https://cyberbotics.com/doc/guide/installation-procedure>`_.
+If necessary, more information can be found here: `Webots Intallation <https://cyberbotics.com/doc/guide/installation-procedure>`_.

 - For Ubuntu 20.04 & 22.04, you will download the `webots_2023b_amd64.deb <https://github.com/cyberbotics/webots/releases/download/R2023b/webots_2023b_amd64.deb>`_.
 To install the deb file, run the following command in your terminal: